KP220/KAVEEP-CORE/INTERFACE_SPEC.md

 # Purpose

-This document defines the communication contracts shared by every KAVEEP repository.
+This document defines the canonical communication contracts shared by every KAVEEP repository.

-The goal is to guarantee interoperability, consistency, and backward compatibility across the entire KAVEEP ecosystem.

-No repository may invent incompatible interfaces.

-All shared objects must follow this specification.
+It ensures that every component exchanges information using consistent, versioned, deterministic, and auditable interfaces.

+This specification is the authoritative source for all shared runtime objects.

 ---

-# Supported Repositories
+# Scope

-Current repositories
+This specification applies to:

 - KAVEEP-CORE
 - KAVEEP-POLICY
 - KAVEEP-RO
 - KAVEEP-SIA

-Future repositories must comply with this specification.
+- Future KAVEEP repositories
+- Future Plugins
+- Future Runtime Services

 ---

-# Communication Principles
+# Design Principles

-All communication must satisfy:
+Every interface must be:

 - Versioned
-- Typed
+- Deterministic
 - Immutable
 - Traceable
+- Auditable
-- Deterministic
+- Backward Compatible
 - Policy Compliant

-Every message must be auditable.

 ---